Species richness and endemism

 Long-tailed Dunnart

-The Peregrine Falcon and Little Woodswallow nest on or in the banded ironstone outcrops.
+(Note: The Peregrine Falcon and Little Woodswallow nest on or within hollowed out areas of the banded ironstone outcrops respectively.)

 A full list of known fauna species on Helena and Aurora Range is given in Fauna List.